docupike/docs/docs/en/user/basics/object-tools.md

 | User | Who made the change. |
 | Timestamp | When the change happened (tenant timezone). |

-The same data is summarised in the **History** widget that the right-pane *Widgets* panel of the object detail page shows by default.
+The same data is summarized in the **History** widget that the right-pane *Widgets* panel of the object detail page shows by default.

 The global **History** popup at the top right of the page (see [Top bar reference](top-bar.md)) is a tenant-wide feed; this per-object page is the same data scoped to one object.